-An introductory course which emphasizes principles and methods of acting.
-Characterization, observation, and other basics are taught through acting exercises, improvisations, and scene study.
+Principles and methods of acting are presented in this introductory course.
+Characterization, observation, concentration, playing action and other basics are introduced through acting exercises, improvisations, and scene study.
+Major acting approaches such as Cohen, Meisner, Stanislavski, and Shurtleff, will be used as the basis for helping the actor acquire craft to create believable characters.
 Prerequisite: Place into ENGL 101.
 [T] IAI: TA 914